 Skating became so ingrained into the gene of the Canadian people that hockey was a natural rite of passage.
 Those which traveled to the country in the early days certainly didn’t have the born skill to master the ice with two blades strapped to the bottom of the feet and it would become a handicap for those wishing to become a hockey player.

 From the age of six, a young Canadian will have developed full knowledge of the game and the now near extinct street hockey would have been their platform.
-Jump forward again 100 years and you have parents of children investing in talent with expensive equipment, fees, specialized coaching, and the summer programmes.
+Jump forward again 100 years and you have parents of children investing in talent with fees, specialized coaching, summer programmes, and top-of-the-line equipment like the best hockey sticks.

 150 years of Building Hockey History